DistanceDevelopment/spatial-workshops/DEL_webpage_info.md

 ---
 title: Information for the DEL website
-author: David L Miller
+author: David L Miller, Jason J Roberts, Eric Rexstad
-date: 4 May 2015
+date: 9 May 2015

 ---

 # Course title

-Some options:

- * Spatially explicit models for distance sampling data
- * Spatial models for distance sampling data
- * ~~Spatial modelling of line transect data~~
- * ~~Species distribution modelling for distance sampling data~~

-The novelty of this course is that it will teach the R packages and (I hypothesize) many people respond to courses that offer specific practical skills.
-Therefore, how about a practical title, such as:

- * Distance sampling and density surface modelling in R
- * Distance sampling and density surface modelling with R, ArcGIS, and MGET
- * Distance sampling and density surface modelling: theory and practice, with R, ArcGIS, and MGET

-Suggestion: **Spatial models for distance sampling data using R and ArcGIS**
+**Spatial models for distance sampling data using R and ArcGIS**

 # Audience